Task 1: Create a Canonical Request for Signature Version 4

 SignedHeaders+ '\n' + HexEncode(Hash(

-HexEncode function represents a function that returns the base-16 encoding of
+HexEncode represents a function that returns the base-16 encoding of

-HexEncode("m") returns the value
+HexEncode("m") returns the

 6d rather than

 6D.
 Each input byte must be represented as

 To create a canonical request, concatenate the following components from each step into a single string:

 Start with the HTTP request method (

-Normalize URI paths according to RFC 3986 by removing redundant and relative path components.
+Normalize URI paths according to RFC 3986.
+Remove redundant and relative path components.
 Each path segment must be URI-encoded.

 To construct the canonical query string, complete the following steps:

-URI encode each parameter name and value according to the following rules:
+URI-encode each parameter name and value according to the following rules:

-Do not URL-encode any of the unreserved characters that RFC 3986 defines: A-Z, a-z, 0-9, hyphen ( - ), underscore ( _ ), period ( . ), and tilde ( ~ ).
+Do not URI-encode any of the unreserved characters that RFC 3986 defines: A-Z, a-z, 0-9, hyphen ( - ), underscore ( _ ), period ( . ), and tilde ( ~ ).

 Percent-encode all other characters with %XY, where X and Y are hexadecimal characters (0-9 and uppercase A-F).
-For example, the space character must be encoded as %20 (and not '+', as some encoding schemes do) and extended UTF-8 characters must be in the form
+For example, the space character must be encoded as %20 (not using '+', as some encoding schemes do) and extended UTF-8 characters must be in the form

 Build the canonical query string by starting with the first parameter name in the sorted list.

-For each parameter, append the URI-encoded parameter name, followed by the character '=' (ASCII code 61), followed by the URI-encoded parameter value.
+For each parameter, append the URI-encoded parameter name, followed by the equals sign character (=), followed by the URI-encoded parameter value.
 Use an empty string for parameters that have no value.

-Authorization parameters in a query stringCopy
+Example authentication parameters in a query stringCopy

-Action=ListUsers& Version=2010-05-08& X-Amz-Algorithm=AWS4-HMAC-SHA256& X-Amz-Credential=AKIAIOSFODNN7EXAMPLE%2F20110909%2Fus-east-1%2Fiam%2Faws4_request& X-Amz-Date=20110909T233600Z& X-Amz-SignedHeaders=content-type%3Bhost%3Bx-amz-date
+Action=ListUsers& Version=2010-05-08& X-Amz-Algorithm=AWS4-HMAC-SHA256& X-Amz-Credential=AKIDEXAMPLE%2F20150830%2Fus-east-1%2Fiam%2Faws4_request& X-Amz-Date=20150830T123600Z& X-Amz-SignedHeaders=content-type%3Bhost%3Bx-amz-date

-content-type:application/x-www-form-urlencoded; charset=utf-8\n host:iam.amazonaws.com\n x-amz-date:20110909T233600Z\n
+content-type:application/x-www-form-urlencoded; charset=utf-8\n host:iam.amazonaws.com\n x-amz-date:20150830T123600Z\n

-The following pseudocode describes how to construct the canonical list of headers:
+The following pseudocode describes how to construct the canonical list of headers:Copy

 CanonicalHeadersEntry1+ ... +

-CanonicalHeadersEntryNCanonicalHeadersEntry = LOWERCASE(
+CanonicalHeadersEntryNCanonicalHeadersEntry = Lowercase(

-HeaderName) + ':' + TRIMALL(
+HeaderName) + ':' + Trimall(